AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 * `"exact-or-prev"`
 * `"nearest"`

-In the following sample, the information about the first and last point of the shown range is displayed in the chart title, and when the range is changed, the description is updated.
+In the following sample, information about the first and last point of the shown range is displayed in the chart title, and when the range is changed, the description is updated.
 The {api:anychart.data.TableSelectable#search}search(){api} method is combined with the {api:anychart.data.TableSelectable.RowProxy#get}get(){api} and {api:anychart.data.TableSelectable.RowProxy#getColumn}getColumn(){api} methods allowing to [read](#reading) the data:

 ```
 // get the shown range of points